 Tickets for the Ceremony of the Keys must be pre-booked in advance, online only.
 It becomes fully booked very quickly.

 Please bring the e-ticket accessed via the link on your booking confirmation.
-Visitors will be admitted to the Tower under escort at 21.30 hrs (9.30pm) precisely.

-Please note that late arrivals will not be admitted.
+Visitors will be admitted to the Tower under escort at 21:30 precisely.
+Late arrivals will not be admitted.

-The ceremony will conclude at 22.05 hrs (10.05pm) after which all visitors will be escorted to the exit.
+The ceremony concludes at 22:05 after which all visitors are escorted to the exit.
 There are no toilet or refreshment facilities available.